-In 1849, a cholera epidemic struck St. Louis, killing thousands.
-According to common belief at the time, urban cemeteries were a public health risk.
-And so, a number of prominent citizens decided to build a new large cemetery well outside the city limits.
-It would become known as Bellefontaine Cemetery.
-And in time, it would be home to the likes of a 19th-century explorer, a famous novelist and a baseball team owner, among many other fascinating figures.
+Tragic struck 1849 St. Louis when a cholera epidemic resulted in the deaths of thousands.
+But according to common belief at the time, urban cemeteries were a public health risk.
+So where to place all the bodies?
+Prominent residents of the city decided to build a new large cemetery well outside the city limits.
+It would become known as Bellefontaine Cemetery, and in time would be home to a famous explorer, an influential novelist and a baseball team owner, among many other fascinating figures.

 The massive cemetery takes up over 314 acres and inters around 87,000 people.
 Fortunately, Bellefontaine Cemetery has entered the digital age, offering visitors with a smartphone app to help find particular graves.
 But aimless exploring is also a big part of the fun.
 Many of the most impressive tombs and monuments, in fact, belong to relative unknowns.